 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures.
 ASU 2023-09 requires disaggregated information about a reporting entity's effective tax rate reconciliation as well as information on income taxes paid.
 The new requirements will be effective for annual periods beginning after December 15, 2024.
 The guidance will be applied on a prospective basis with the option to apply the standard retrospectively.
 Early adoption is permitted.
-The Company is currently evaluating ASU 2023-09 to determine its impact on the Company's disclosures, however, the Company does not expect ASU 2023-09 to have a material impact.
+The Company is currently evaluating ASU 2023-09 to determine its impact on the Company's consolidated financial statements.